 Green Lake Trek is truly a dreamy escape from the bustling city life.
 It is one of the least explored treks in Sikkim, which takes you through places you have never been before.
 Hugged by the breathtaking scenery, rocky mountains, vibrant grasslands, and rich biodiversity, Green Lake Trek is truly a trekkers paradise.
-It starts from Lachen and goes on for 16 days till you reach the extreme heights.
-Further, it is great for intermediate-level trekkers to professional ones.
+It starts from Lachen and goes on for 16 days till you reach extreme heights.
+Further, it is excellent for intermediate-level trekkers to professional ones.

 Best time to trek: April to October

 Sandakphu trek is among the best Sikkim trekking tours for all beginners and intermediate trekkers.
 With its base camp at Manebhanjan, the Sandakphu trek makes its way through some of the most beautiful trails in Sikkim.
 Rhododendrons are the prime attraction on this entire trek, along with other small villages of Sikkim like Meghma, Tonglu, Garibas, Tumling, Kala Pokhari, and Sandakphu.
 Interestingly, Sandakphu is the halt point of various trekking routes in the Darjeeling-Sikkim belt.
 The trek completes in 4 to 5 days and provides you with a great cultural experience in Sikkim.